littlelanguages/ll-tfun/components/deno/thoughts.md

 What about a thing that has a `length`?

 What about iteration?
-We have two traits to get this working - firstly the container to iterate over and then the iterator itself.
+We have two traits to get this working - firstly a container to iterate over and then the iterator itself.

 ```
 trait Iterable<T>